stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_instance_create.md

   Create a SQLServer Flex instance with name "my-instance" and specify flavor by CPU and RAM.
 Other parameters are set to default values
   $ stackit beta sqlserverflex instance create --name my-instance --cpu 1 --ram 4

   Create a SQLServer Flex instance with name "my-instance" and specify flavor by ID.
-Other parameters are set to default values
+Other parameters are set to default values.
+  The flavor ID can be retrieved by running "$ stackit beta sqlserverflex options --flavors"
   $ stackit beta sqlserverflex instance create --name my-instance --flavor-id xxx

   Create a SQLServer Flex instance with name "my-instance", specify flavor by CPU and RAM, set storage size to 20 GB, and restrict access to a specific range of IP addresses.
 Other parameters are set to default values